 Games Committee.
 The NCAA Division I Baseball Committee shall appoint a games committee to actively supervise the conduct of all regional and super regional competition.
 The chair of the Division I Baseball Committee shall designate members of the sport committee to serve as members and chairs of the competition games committees if any are present.
-If none are present, the chair of the games committee shall appoint individuals to serve on the committee, which normally will include the NCAA assistant site representative, a representative from the host institution and each participating team.
+If none are present, the chair of the games committee shall be the primary NCAA site representative.
+The chair of the games committee shall appoint individuals to serve on the committee, which normally will include the NCAA assistant site representative, a representative from the host institution and each participating team.
 The games committee must consist of at least three individuals.